decoin-exchange/decoin-official-api-docs/socket-api.md

+# Socket API for [Decoin.io](https://www.decoin.io/) Exchange

-# SignalR
+## SignalR

- 1. Please use SignalR clients to connect with socket https://socketv1.decoin.io.
+ 1. Use [`SignalR`](https://dotnet.microsoft.com/apps/aspnet/signalr) client to connect with socket https://socketv1.decoin.io.
- 2. For SingnalR install the package `@aspnet/signalr`.
+ 2. For SignalR install the package `@microsoft/signalr`.

 ### How to connect with Socket
-- You can connect with Socket and Subcribe to channel after installing SIgnalR.
+- You can connect with Socket and Subscribe to channel after installing SignalR.
-- Here it is the JavaScript example for demonstrating the connectin to Socket and subcribing to channel.
+- JavaScript example for demonstrating the connection to Socket and subscribing to channel is given below.

 **JavaScript Example**

-   Install the SignnalR package by npm
+   Install the SignalR package by npm

-    npm install @aspnet/signalr
+    npm install @microsoft/signalr

 For Connection to Socket.